Liceo musicale e coreutico

-Liceo musicale e coreutico (literally artistic lyceum) is a type of secondary school in Italy.
+Liceo musicale e coreutico (literally "musical and choreutic lyceum") is a type of secondary school in Italy.
 It is specifically devoted to music and dance related topics.
-Students can attend the liceo musicale e coreutico after successfully completing middle school (scuola media).
+Students can attend the liceo musicale e coreutico after successfully completing scuola media (middle school).

 The curriculum is devised by the Ministry of Education, and emphasises the link between art, music, and dance.
 It covers a complete and widespread range of disciplines.

 Students typically study for five years, and attend the school from the age of 14 to 19.
-At the end of the fifth year all students sit for the esame di Stato, a final examination which gave access to every university course.
+At the end of the fifth year all students sit for the esame di Stato ("state exam"), a final examination which gave access to every university course.

-A student attending a liceo is called liceale, although the more generic terms studente (male) and studentessa (female) are also in common use.
+A student attending a liceo is called "liceale", although the more generic terms studente (male) and studentessa (female) are also in common use.
 Teachers are known as professore (male) or professoressa (female).